TEALSK12/introduction-to-computer-science/lesson_52.md

 Students should complete the [Lots of balls](lab_52.md) lab.

 * This lab will be repeating much of what was in the lesson.
 This is intentional.
-* Students should focus on ensuring they are differentiating between "master" sprites and "clone" sprites, and that the stage is serving as the main "driver" for the script.
+* Students should focus on ensuring they are differentiating between "master" sprites and "clone" sprites, and that the stage is serving as the main "driver" for the program.

 ## Accommodations and differentiation